daypack-dev/daypack-lib/README.md

   - This allows rollbacks/undos should the user find the schedule resulted from an operation unsatisfactory

-- (WIP) Multiple user (supported by library, but frontend adoption is WIP)
+- (WIP) Multiple users (supported by library, but frontend adoption is WIP)

 - (WIP) Taking transit time into account during scheduling